natalie-kate/Haunted/README.md

 ### Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.1/getting-started/introduction/): Bootstrap Library used for the layout and styling.
-Most prominantly seen in the nav bar as I was having issues with it (see challenges section above) and in the modal.
+Most prominently seen in the nav bar as I was having issues with it (see challenges section above) and in the modal.
 Modal made my own by deleting sections adding an icon and styling.
 -   Chiller on stack overflow for hide button [answer](https://stackoverflow.com/questions/42267467/how-to-toggle-effect-in-div-using-only-css) used bits of his code which are marked in CSS.
 -   Josh Comeau for his button animation code and the media query for reduced motion preference.
 [Article](https://www.joshwcomeau.com/animation/css-transitions/)
 -   Davide Sanfilippo javascript for modal to only appear when form submitted correctly.
 [Codepen](https://codepen.io/dasan/pen/vqaLPe)
--   Centering image in div code I used was a combination of two answers on stack overflow:
+-   Centring image in div code I used was a combination of two answers on stack overflow:
                                 position: absolute;
                                 display: inline;
                                 left: 50%;